TDobbs7/gso-soldiers-ops/README.md

 #Important commands to know:

 #npm start
 This is how the server that hosts our web app starts running.

-#mongod --dbpath data/db
-This is how the server that hosts the database is run. "data/db" are real folders within your project that will save your database documents.

-#How To CRUD (Create, Read, Update, Delete)
+You'll run this in the folder where "app.js" is located

+Email: huntervick@gso.org
+Password: pass